 The annual Deauville American Film Festival dedicated to American cinema has been taking place in Deauville, France since 1975.

-Do you have any interesting or fun facts about Normandy that we’ve missed?
-Share them here in the comments section below!
+Do you know any interesting or fun facts about Normandy?
+Share them in the comments below!